Configure a Report Server for Remote Administration

 For more information, see Connecting Through Windows Firewall in the Platform SDK documentation on MSDN.

 Tasks that enable remote report server configuration include the following:

 Enable ports in Windows Firewall to allow requests on ports used by the report server and by the SQL Server Database Engine instance.
-See Configure a Firewall for Report Server Access and Configure a Windows Firewall for Database Engine Access.

 Enable remote connections to the instance of the Database Engine instance that hosts the report server database.
 A remote connection is necessary for configuring the report server database connection and managing the encryption keys.

 Enable remote WMI requests to pass through the Microsoft Windows firewall.

 If you are configuring a remote report server for administration by a non-administrative user, you must set DCOM permissions to enable remote WMI access to a standard Windows user account.
 Because WMI uses DCOM as transport for remote calls, you must set the DCOM permissions so that users who are not logged on as the local administrator can configure the server.